uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 ### 2. Interactor

-We want to select our object by touching the screen on our device. o do this we need to setup  things:
+We want to select our object by touching the screen on our device.
+To do this we need to setup two things:

-1. pecify user interactions, this needs to register clicks in the simulated environment and touches on the phone.
+1. Specify user interactions, this needs to register clicks in the simulated environment and touches on the phone.
-2. ink those interactions to actions in unity.
+2. Link those interactions to actions in unity.
-3. hen the action is triggered send out a ray from where the user touches and check if it hits an object.
+3. When the action is triggered send out a ray from where the user touches and check if it hits an object.

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=981498de-a32c-4e12-981b-b22901135358&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="unity ar - interactor" ></iframe>